GoInterject/GoInterject.github.io/wAbout/Financial-Report.md

 ###  Report Example with Data Cells

-The above examples illustrate the INTERJECT Data List reports.
+The above examples illustrate the Interject Data List reports.
 These reports are structured by specifying what financial data goes into which column and row subtotals setup to show a specific group of accounts.
-INTERJECT provides an alternate method to setting up reports so each worksheet cell can contain any value you need.
+Interject provides an alternate method to setting up reports so each worksheet cell can contain any value you need.

 **Step 1** : The first thing to do is delete the rows below 44 and completely clear them out.